Your basement foundation may not be “supportive” in regards to your basement renovation

 If you have detected molds due to humidity or water damage, then the issue should be attended to prior to laying down brand new materials.
 Mold spores and any other evidence of poor air quality (rotten wood, dirt floor, old fuel leaks etc.) should be removed, replaced or repaired so the new material remains durable for its expected life duration.

-Increasing the efficiency of the chosen materials for your renovation
+Increasing the efficiency of materials for your renovation

 The lighting that you choose to install can also have more impact when it is energy-efficient, especially if your basement renovation is not a full-time, occupied space.
 Any heating or fresh-air system that you wish to incorporate into your renovation should also be as energy-efficient as possible (fluctuating temperatures can cause moisture issues).